microsoft/vscode-wiki/Roadmap.md

 - [ ] Review the default values for all settings we ship out-of-the-box

 ### UX
+- [ ] :runner: Investigate how users can express what they want to use VS Code for after they installed it and provide help with setting up their environment: runtime, extensions, settings.
-- [ ] :runner: Rethink: "New Untitled File" is a relict from a time when we only supported text files - how much can we do by automatic detection, how much user input do we need
+- [x] Rethink: "New Untitled File" is a relict from a time when we only supported text files - how much can we do by automatic detection, how much user input do we need
 - [ ] Refresh the themes we ship out of the box
 - [ ] Continue to incrementally improve presentation and behavior across the board.
 Examples include:
-   - [ ] :runner: Welcome page
+   - [x] Welcome page
    - [ ] :runner: Harmonize hovers, completion items, completion item details
    - [ ] Command palette touch-ups
 - [ ] :runner: Revisit/review the first run experience for VS Code as well as newly installed extensions.
 For example, we want to reduce the number of notifications and allow extensions to integrate their welcome screens into the workbench's welcome page that are shown.